FrederikSmith/superstore-dashboard/README.md

 ## 📁 Files
 * `Superstore_Report.pbix` – Power BI dashboard file
-* `Screenshots/` – Static images of each report page
+* `Screenshots/` – Static images of each report page and model view
 * `Data/` – Includes the original Excel dataset used in the report (fictional)